thecodeteam/vagrant/scaleio/README.md

 ### Docker and REX-Ray

 Docker and REX-Ray will automatically be installed on all three nodes but can be overridden using the Environment Variables above.
-Each will configure REX-Ray to use libStorage to manage ScaleIO volumes for persistent applications in containers.
+Each will configure REX-Ray to manage ScaleIO volumes for persistent applications in containers.

 To run a container with persistent data stored on ScaleIO, from any of the cluster nodes you can run the following examples: